Should I Become an Animal Behaviorist?

 Step 1: Complete a Bachelor's Degree

-Bachelor's degree programs in animal behavior are available, but some students may choose to major in broader fields of life science, such as zoology, biology, or ecology.
+Bachelor's degree programs in animal behavior are available, but some students may choose to major in broader fields of life science, such as zoology, biology or ecology.
 Courses in biology, chemistry, psychology, physics and mathematics are usually the basic requirements for such programs.
-Animal behavior courses can be included as elective choices, with topics including subjects like behavioral ecology, neuroendocrinology and animal cognition.
+Animal behavior courses can be included as elective choices, with subjects including behavioral ecology, neuroendocrinology and animal cognition.
 Upper-level credit might be earned through internships and/or research projects.

 - Participate in an internship or volunteer experience.
-Even entry-level job positions might prefer applicants who have experience working with animals in a position related to behavior.
+Even employers for entry-level jobs might prefer applicants who have experience working with animals in a position related to behavior.
 Humane societies and zoos are possible locations for one to be a volunteer or intern.

 Step 2: Earn a Graduate Degree in Animal Behavior

-Research is a common career choice for an animal behaviorist with an advanced degree.
-Researchers are employed at universities, state and federal agencies, and private institutions.
-Topics of research at some universities include evolution of antipredator behavior, connections with animal behavior and conservation biology, and primate socioecology.
+Research is also a common career choice for an animal behaviorist with an advanced degree.
+Researchers are employed at universities, state and federal agencies and private institutions.
+Topics of research at some universities include connections with animal behavior and conservation biology, evolution of antipredator behavior and primate socioecology.
 Teaching is usually a requirement of those who conduct research under an academic institution.
-This position is usually for holders of PhD or DVM degrees.
+This position is usually for holders of Ph.D. or D.V.M degrees.

 - Become a member of an animal behavior organization.
 Organizations such as the Animal Behavior Society and the International Association of Animal Behavior Consultants offer membership to professional animal behaviorists.
-Each may have certain requirements for admission, but the benefits include access to current peer literature in the field and professional networking prospects.
+Benefits include access to current peer literature in the field and professional networking prospects.
 Conferences and opportunities for continuing education may also be offered, helping to keep careers updated with the most recent advances in knowledge or skills.